 Tagbanua traditions mean that they see themselves as caretakers of their sacred land, including the lakes, as well as guardians of the visitors who come here.

-Ancient traditions hold that the lakes on Coron Island, of which Kayangan is but one that’s open to tourists, is home to nature spirits.
+Ancient traditions hold that the lakes on Coron Island, of which Kayangan is but one that’s open to tourists, are home to nature spirits.
 This includes the riveting myth of a giant octopus creature that defends the land of the Tagbanua.

 For much of their history, the Tagbanua were on the fringes of the Filipino world, but recent centuries saw incursions by the Spanish, then the Japanese.